Body image: Fashion industry

-Attempts to improve
+Attempts at promoting body positivity

-Various jurisdictions have taken steps to protect models and promulgate healthier body image.
-The UK and US have pursued social education campaigns.
+Various jurisdictions have taken steps to protect models and promote healthier body image.
+The U.K. and the U.S. have pursued social education campaigns.
 Spain, Italy, Brazil, and Israel prohibit models from working with a BMI below 18.5.
 France similarly forbids the employment of extremely skinny models, and requires medical certificates to verify their health.

 France is also working on ensuring retailers specify when an image is airbrushed in magazines, websites, and advertisements, although it is unclear whether consumers are already aware of digital retouching techniques.

-Some brands voluntarily promote better body images.
+Companies in France who want to avoid a fine must label their post if the image has been altered for enhancement.

 Fashion conglomerates Kering and LVMH recently "announced that they will no longer hire models smaller than a U.S. size 2". in hopes of improving the working conditions of models and inspiring others to follow suit.
 Critics have objected that to ban size-zero models from working constitutes discrimination or thin-shaming.
 Moreover, the announcement of a small minimum dress size, which does not fit the average body type of most countries, continues to "send the message that super slim body types is the 'ideal'".
 Plus-size models are slowly emerging in mainstream media, which may improve body image.
 Prominent plus-size models include Ashley Graham, the face of popular plus-size retailer Lane Bryant, and Iskra Lawrence, a classified role model for lingerie and swimwear retailer aerie.
 Christian Siriano cast five plus-size models for his New York Fashion Week shows.
-Siriano also made global headlines after he designed a gown for plus-sized actress Leslie Jones when other designers would not.
+Siriano made global headlines after he designed a gown for plus-sized actress Leslie Jones.